Current timestamp: 13/07/2026 22:03:32

 Operation Purchase remains a key focus for the team, involving high visibility patrols in hotspot areas and target-hardening measures to deter offending and support store staff.

-The local NH team has secured further positive outcomes for shoplifting over the last month and is developing plans to utilise advanced policing technology, alongside partner working, to target and disrupt repeat offenders.
+The local NH team has secured 100% more positive outcomes for shoplifting over the last month and is developing plans to utilise advanced policing technology, alongside partner working, to target and disrupt repeat offenders.

 We will continue working with retailers and business owners to improve communication, take robust action against offenders, and recognise both the national focus on retail crime and the significant personal and financial impact it has on local businesses.